 \paragraph{4) Motif-state objects.} A \emph{motif-state object} represents a recurrent local behavioral pattern expressed over canonical entities and typed relationships.
-Examples include fan-out authentication bursts, process-to-file write cascades, privilege-boundary traversals, repeated remote-execution chains, and short-window bipartite expansion patterns consistent with ransomware-like behavior.
-The purpose of the motif-state class is to elevate repeated relational structure to a first-class \emph{learning unit}, allowing models to reason over local attack grammar rather than only isolated events or aggregate counts.
+Examples include fan-out authentication bursts, process-to-file write cascades, privilege-boundary traversals, repeated remote-execution chains, and short-window bipartite expansion patterns consistent with coordinated attack behavior.
+The purpose of this class is to elevate repeated relational structure to a first-class learning unit rather than forcing models to rediscover it from raw events each time.

-These object classes preserve CSTS's entity-first semantics while making explicit the units by which downstream models consume canonical telemetry.
-A detector operating over CSTS need not reconstruct object boundaries from raw vendor events; instead, object construction is governed by substrate-level canonicalization, temporal semantics, and relationship typing.

-\paragraph{Representation views.} To support modern representation learning, we further define a \emph{view} of a CSTS learning object as a semantics-preserving transformation
+\paragraph{Representation views.} To support modern representation learning, we define a \emph{view} of a CSTS learning object as a semantics-preserving transformation

-such that $\widetilde{o}$ preserves the canonical identity, typed relational interpretation, and temporal validity of the underlying object while varying its presentation to a downstream model.
-Views do not alter the ontology of CSTS; rather, they expose multiple valid presentations of the same underlying relational-temporal state.
+such that $\widetilde{o}$ preserves the canonical identity, typed relational interpretation, temporal validity, and provenance requirements of the underlying object while varying its presentation to a downstream model.

-Examples of valid CSTS views include: \begin{itemize} \item \textbf{Attribute-masked views:} selected non-critical attributes in $X_o$ are hidden or perturbed while preserving canonical entity identity and relation typing; \item \textbf{Neighborhood-subsampled views:} a bounded subset of a local neighborhood is sampled while preserving the focal entity or interaction and core typed relations; \item \textbf{Adjacent-window views:} temporally nearby slices of the same object are formed to capture behavioral continuity or mild temporal variation; \item \textbf{Partial-source views:} one telemetry producer or modality is omitted while preserving canonical identity and recoverable relational meaning; \item \textbf{Modality-restricted views:} tabular-only, temporal-only, graph-only, or hybrid projections derived from the same underlying object. \end{itemize}
+Examples of valid CSTS views include: \begin{itemize} \item \textbf{attribute-masked views:} selected non-critical attributes in $X_o$ are hidden or perturbed while preserving core semantics; \item \textbf{neighborhood-subsampled views:} a bounded subset of a local neighborhood is sampled while preserving focal identity and core typed relations; \item \textbf{adjacent-window views:} temporally nearby slices of the same object are formed to capture behavioral continuity; \item \textbf{partial-source views:} one telemetry producer or modality is omitted while preserving canonical object meaning; \item \textbf{modality-restricted views:} tabular-only, temporal-only, graph-only, or hybrid projections derived from the same underlying object. \end{itemize}